veradefi/iot-governance/docs/source/api.rst

    :query geobound-maxlong: numerical value representing the maximum longitude of a bounding box allowing clients to request things within a specific geographical area.
    :query geobound-maxlat: numerical value representing the maximum latitude of a bounding box allowing clients to request things within a specific geographical area.
    :query geo-long: numerical value representing the longitude coordinate of geographic point allowing clients to request things within a specific geographical area.
-   :query geo-lat:numerical value representing the latitude coordinate of a geographic point allowing clients to request things within a specific geographical area.
+   :query geo-lat: numerical value representing the latitude coordinate of a geographic point allowing clients to request things within a specific geographical area.
    :query geo-radius: numerical value representing radius in meters allowing clients to request things within a specific geographical area.
    :query sort: parameter that specifies how results are sorted.
 Permitted values are ``score`` or ``distance``.
 Default value is ``score`` meaning results are returned in order of _best_ to _worst_.
 Each value can also be negated by prefixing with a **-**, i.e. ``-distance``.
    :query limit: numerical value indicating how many results should be returned in each response.
 Default value is 50.